ortizdevonaire/open-sourced-interview-process/AdministrativeExercises.md

 - **Overview:** Come up with a plan to provide snacks to our employees on a weekly basis.

-- **Set-up:** 15 minute warm-up-present problem, discuss concepts for the event, 15 minute work time, 15 minute discussion.  (currently we spend about $1400 a month which is about $14 per employee per week.
+- **Set-up:** 15 minute warm-up-present problem, 15 minute work time, 15 minute discussion.  (currently we spend about $1400 a month which is about $14 per employee per week.

     - Tell me a bit about yourself and what interested you in CRL.

     - Give context why we do snacks (minimum bar of entry for the tech industry) - what is your current experience with free food in the office?

-    - This job objective, straightforward but also touchy feely.
+    - This job objective is straightforward but also touchy feely.
 Food seems trivial but it is important and will touch everyone.

 - **Part 1:** Identify snacks for the office, including communication to employees.